Stocks dive into fear of Omicron - ExBulletin

 Stocks dive into fear of Omicron

-The indices of both exchanges saw a sharp drop in the first session of this week, due to selling pressure due to the new Covidvariant “Omicron” alert and the ongoing dispute between the securities regulator and the bank central.
+The Dhaka and Chittagong stock market indices fell on Sunday in the first trading session of the week due to selling pressure from the new variant of Covid-19 Omicron and the ongoing dispute between the regulator securities and the central bank.

+Due to selling pressure, DSE revenue fell to Tk 786 crore on that day, 2.62% lower than Tk807 crore in the previous trading session.

 Due to the massive fall, most of the companies lost their share price.
-At the end of the session, 266 scripts went down, while only 87 advanced and 25 remained unchanged.
+Of the 378 shows traded, as of the end of Sunday, 266 scripts have gone down, 87 have advanced and 25 have remained unchanged.

-Sales of DSE, a major market indicator, fell 3% to Tk 786 crore.

-Meanwhile, Beximco Limited topped the DSE turnover chart with a value of Tk 73 crore, followed by One Bank and Sonali Paper.
+Meanwhile, in Thursday’s previous trading session, indices rose after falling for three days, with investors buying selective stocks supporting the market to close on a green trajectory.

+“Dhaka shares failed to keep the momentum positive and stock indices ended in the red trajectory, investors engaged in massive sell-offs to avoid further correction,” EBL Securities said in its daily commentary.
+Sunday market.

+In addition, paper (4.1%) and general insurance (3.4%) had the most positive returns on the stock market.

+The port city’s stock exchange, CSE, has also moved into red territory.
+The CASPI (All Share Price Index) lost 336.3 points to close at 19,735.

-Eastern Insurance was the first winner among all listed companies, followed by Asia Insurance and Bangladesh National Insurance.
-SS Steel, however, had the worst part, followed by Meghna Condensed Milk and Aramit Cement.
+Eastern Insurance was the first winner among all listed companies, followed by Asia Insurance with 9.96% and Bangladesh National Insurance with 9.95%.

-The Chittagong Port City Stock Exchange’s key index, CASPI, also fell 332 points to close at 19,742 on Sunday.

 Sources